lupyuen/lupyuen.github.io/src/lvgl3.md

 [(See the Complete Command)](https://github.com/lupyuen/pinephone-lvgl-zig#compile-lvgl-to-webassembly-with-zig-compiler)

-When we browse to our HTML [__lvglwasm.html__](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/lvglwasm.html), we see this error in the JavaScript Console...
+When we browse to our HTML [__lvglwasm.html__](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/lvglwasm.html), we see this in the JavaScript Console...

 ```text
 Uncaught (in promise) LinkError: